TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 - `mutation.mutatedXmer`: the neoantigen candidate sequence, i.e. the mutated amino acid sequence.
 The mutation should be located in the middle, flanked by 13 amino acid on both sites (IUPAC 1 respecting casing, eg: A)
 - `mutation.wildTypeXmer`: the equivalent non-mutated amino acid sequence (IUPAC 1 respecting casing, eg: A)
 - `patientIdentifier`: the patient identifier
 - `rnaExpression`: the transcript expression.
-Should be empty if no value available
+Should be empty or NA if no value available.
+If RNA expression is not available for all neoantigen candidates of a patient, RNA expression is imputed with median gene expression in the respective TCGA cohort.
-- `rnaVariantAlleleFrequency`: the variant allele frequency calculated from the RNA (**optional**, this will be estimated using the `dnaVariantAlleleFrequency` if not available)
+- `rnaVariantAlleleFrequency`: the variant allele frequency calculated from the RNA (Should be empty or NA if no value available, this will be estimated using the `dnaVariantAlleleFrequency` if not available)
-- `dnaVariantAlleleFrequency`: the variant allele frequency calculated from the DNA (**optional**)
+- `dnaVariantAlleleFrequency`: the variant allele frequency calculated from the DNA.
+Should be empty or NA if no value available.